Ghalamzan/Banking_Customer_Churn_Prediction/README.md

 ## Sample results
 ![This is an Elbow Graph of the model training. ](Images/Elbow.png)

+This is an Elbow Graph of the model training.

 ## Classification Methods

 For predicting churn, the following classification methods were compared: